Economic Analysis March 2025 8 min read

 Loss of ~427 Units Across 14 Properties

-Property Not Open
+Property Units Not Open

-West Wind Inn 104
+West Wind Inn104

-Sanibel Sunset Beach Hotel 46
+Sanibel Sunset Beach Hotel46

-Song Of The Sea 30
+Song Of The Sea30

-A loss of ~427 units (~22% of pre-storm capacity) means Sanibel will have substantially fewer visitor accommodations than before, even when all planned rebuilding is finished.
-This caps the island's tourism volume well below historic norms.
+This reduction caps the island's tourism volume well below historic norms.
 Fewer rooms constrain visitor spending and overnight stays and threaten to alter the balance of Sanibel's economy.

 Economic and Fiscal Consequences